astronomer/dag-factory/README.md

 dag_factory.generate_dags(globals())
 ```

 After a few moments, the DAG will be generated and ready to run in Airflow.
-Unpause the DAG in the Airflow UI and watch the tasks execute!
+Unpause the DAG in the [Apache Airflow®](https://airflow.apache.org) UI and watch the tasks execute!

 ![screenshot](/img/quickstart_gantt.png)